yaqwsx/bcthesis/symdivine.md

-* Unused variables definitions -- path condition is split into two parts: list of definitions in form $variable = expression$, and a list of path condition clauses in form of $variable \operatorname{rel_{op}} variable$\footnote{also a constant can figure such a clause}.
+* Unused variables definitions -- path condition is split into two parts: list of definitions in form $variable = expression$, and a list of path condition clauses in form of $variable \operatorname{rel_{op}} variable$\footnote{also a constant can figure in such a clause}.
 Definitions are mainly collected during arithmetic, `store` and `load` instructions.
 Path condition contains only constrains collected during `prune` operation.
 This severance to two independent pieces allows us to easily remove unused definitions when function